founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 Michael Bleigh with introductory coverage of animation in AngularJS 1.2.x.

+### Burleson: "Dependency Injection using RequireJS & AngularJS"
+[[48][48]] \#dependency-injection

+An overview of dependency injection, a comparison of what that means in RequireJS vs. what it means in AngularJS, and how to use RequireJS underneath AngularJS to handle AMD.
+It's worth noting that an AMD style loader seems like something that will eventually ship as part of AngularJS.

+Consider it background reading for [Burleson's post on decorators][45].

+### Burleson: "Enhancing AngularJS Logging using Decorators"
+[[45][45]] \#service \#decorator \#aop

+Though he doesn't cite something like [Gechev's methods](http://blog.mgechev.com/2013/08/07/aspect-oriented-programming-with-javascript-angularjs/), Thomas describes using `$provide.decorator()` as the built-into-Angular solution for AOP.
+It's a thorough example of how using the `decorator` function to modify services in Angular.
+That being said, I have mixed feelings about the slightly more complicated (`$log.getInstance`?) version of `$log` that he ends up with.
+(As an aside: his use of RequireJS makes this not a "pure Angular" post and diminishes some of the value; although I can see _why_ he went this route, I think it adds some unnecessary overhead w/r/t/ illustrating the specific points about `decorator`.)

 ### Conery: "Models and Services in Angular" (2013)
 [[21][21]] \#model \#service